BotTech/storypark-image-grabber/readme.md

 # Storypark Image Grabber

-A browser extension that adds a button to download your child's photos from [Storypark].
+A browser extension that adds a link to download your child's photos from [Storypark].

 ## Developing